-A good highlight video is at the top of the list when it comes to securing a softball scholarship.
+A good is at the top of the list when it comes to securing a softball scholarship.
 You should have your recruiting video squared away and sent out by September 1st your Junior year.
 Starting early isn't only good from a recruiting standpoint, but from a development standpoint as well.
 If you start filming your Freshman year, watch the film, and improve, think of how much better your game and film will be by your junior year.

 While you should be in a hurry to get your film out to as many coaches as possible, don't do so without establishing a list of schools you want to attend.
 If you send it to a bunch of coaches without even looking at the schools, you may have to fend off coaches from schools you have zero interest in attending.
 So get started on researching schools ASAP so your list and film come together in time.